memetibryan/word-count-ruby/ReadMe.md

 Output: 2

 ## Setup (Developers)
-If by any chhance you need this code, fork it to your local and run "$ bundle" to install all the gems.
+If by any chhance you need this code, fork it to your local and run **$ bundle** to install all the gems.
 And also make sure you have ruby setup in you local machine.

 ## Setup
 In order try out the website,the users should make sure that he/she has the following:-